Use these seven SEO trends to improve your Google search rankings in 2021.

 Let’s face it: Developing an SEO strategy today isn’t easy.

-With an ever-evolving search interface, real-time Penguin algorithm updates, and also Panda now introduced as part of its core algorithm — Google changes fast.
-The artificial intelligence system RankBrain is also shaking things up.
+With an ever-evolving search interface, real-time Penguin and Panda algorithm updates, and also Panda now introduced as part of its core algorithm — Google changes fast.
+The artificial intelligence system RankBrain and natural language processing systems like BERT also keepsshaking things up.

 Businesses not up-to-date with SEO can virtually lose their Google rankings overnight if they fail to stay on top of new SEO trends.